-- To fulfil the potential of all our pupils; intellectually, socially, morally, emotionally and culturally - To foster and encourage a love of learning based around our core values of self-motivation, teamwork, resilience, independence, vision and emotional intelligence - To deliver high-quality Geography education which allows children to apply the knowledge and skills of Local, British and World Geography for a variety of purposes and audiences - To allow our pupils to seek out the importance of Geography and how developments and changes over time have impacted on the past, present and future of an ever-changing world - To help our pupils to understand relevant history, how it has shaped and influenced our culture and ultimately, prepare our children for the developing and ever-changing world - To design a Geography curriculum that has deep links with History as well as links with other subjects, such as PE, across the curriculum where appropriate - To enable our children to consider the needs of individuals and of society within the context of the wider Newton-le-Willows community - To support our children to understand their place in the wider world to become informed of the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as exploring their own identity and the challenges of their time - To equip our children with the tools they need to ask perceptive questions, think critically, weigh evidence, scrutinise arguments, and develop perspective and judgement - To allow children to explore a range of resources that inspire curiosity and support their knowledge and understanding - Promote self-motivation, resilience, independence, teamwork, communication skills and problem solving
+- We aim, through the delivery of history, to fulfil the potential of all our pupils; intellectually, socially, morally, emotionally and culturally. - To foster and encourage a love of learning based around our core values of self-motivation, teamwork, resilience, independence, vision and emotional intelligence. - To deliver high-quality History education which allows children to apply the knowledge and skills of Local, British and World History to a variety of purposes and audiences. - To allow our pupils to seek out the importance of History and its impact on the past, present and future. - To help our pupils to understand relevant History, how it has shaped and influenced our culture and ultimately, prepare our children for the developing and ever-changing world. - To design a History curriculum that has deep links with Geography as well as links with other subjects across the curriculum where appropriate. - To support our pupils in the wider world to become informed of the complexity of people's lives, the process of change and the diversity of societies and relationships between different groups. - To support our pupils in exploring their own identity and the challenges of their time. - To assist the children in developing a greater awareness and understanding of chronology. - To equip our children with the tools they need to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement. - To allow children to explore a range of resources that inspire curiosity and support their knowledge and understanding. - Promote self-motivation, resilience, independence, teamwork, communication skills and problem solving.